pliurh/cluster-network-operator/README.md

   serviceNetwork: 172.30.0.0/16
 ```

+Note that OVNKubernetes uses an extended cidr format "IP/mask/subnet" where subnet is hostPrefix from above.

 ## Configuring IP address pools
 Users must supply at least two address pools - one for pods, and one for services.
 These are the ClusterNetworks and ServiceNetwork parameter.
-Some network plugins, such as OpenShiftSDN, support multiple ClusterNetworks.
+Some network plugins, such as OpenShiftSDN, and OVNKubernetes, support multiple ClusterNetworks.
 All address blocks must be non-overlapping.
 You should select address pools large enough to fit your anticipated workload.
+Each block must be able to hold 1 or more hostSubnetLength allocations.

 For future expansion, multiple `serviceNetwork` entries are allowed by the configuration but not actually supported by any network plugins.
 Supplying multiple addresses is invalid.